varunpkv/RBA-Payment-Trends-Capstone/README.md

 ## Data Description

 The project uses four official RBA datasets.
 All files were merged on the `Date` column.
-Below are the selected columns used in the analysis:
+Below are the selected columns and the feature Engineered columns used in the analysis:

 ### Selected Columns